ashwaghd/bookish-computing-machine/README.md

 Finds items that maximize both calories and protein with a limit on the number of items.

 ```
-python3 nutrition_cli.py max-calorie-protein [--items ITEMS] [--company COMPANY]
+python3 nutrition_cli.py max-calorie-protein [--items ITEMS] [--company COMPANY] [--algorithm {weighted,ilp}]
 ```

 **Parameters:**
 - `--items`: (Optional) Maximum number of items to include (default: 5)
 - `--company`: (Optional) Filter by company name
+- `--algorithm`: (Optional) Algorithm to use:
+  - `weighted`: Weighted scoring approach (default)
+  - `ilp`: Integer Linear Programming (optimal solution, requires PuLP)

 **Examples:**
 ```
 python3 nutrition_cli.py max-calorie-protein
-python3 nutrition_cli.py max-calorie-protein --items 3
+python3 nutrition_cli.py max-calorie-protein --items 3 --algorithm ilp
 python3 nutrition_cli.py max-calorie-protein --company "McDonald" --items 2
 ```

 ## Algorithms Used

-The application uses several algorithms to solve the optimization problems:
+The application offers multiple optimization algorithms:

-1. **Optimal 0/1 Knapsack with Dynamic Programming**
+1. **Dynamic Programming (Knapsack)**
-   - Used by: max-protein (for smaller datasets)
+   - Used by: max-protein (with --algorithm dp)
-   - Finds the mathematically optimal solution to maximize protein within calorie constraints
+   - Finds the mathematically optimal solution for the classic knapsack problem
+   - Works well for smaller datasets but can be memory-intensive for large problems

+2. **Greedy Heuristic**
+   - Used by: max-protein (with --algorithm greedy)
+   - Sorts items by protein-to-calorie ratio and selects them sequentially
+   - Fast but may not find the optimal solution

-2. **Mixed Optimization Approach**
+3. **Mixed Approach**
-   - Used by: max-calories, max-fat, max-carbs
+   - Used by: max-calories, max-fat, max-carbs (with --algorithm mixed)
    - Uses exhaustive search for smaller datasets to find the optimal solution
    - Falls back to a greedy algorithm for larger datasets to maintain performance

-3. **Weighted Scoring Selection**
+4. **Weighted Scoring**
-   - Used by: max-calorie-protein
+   - Used by: max-calorie-protein (with --algorithm weighted)
    - Ranks items by a weighted score that balances calories and protein
    - Selects the top N items with the highest combined scores

+5. **Integer Linear Programming (ILP)**
+   - Available for all optimization commands with --algorithm ilp
+   - Finds the mathematically optimal solution using the PuLP library
+   - Can handle larger datasets than dynamic programming
+   - Requires the PuLP library to be installed

 ## Use Cases